-Suppliers just setting up their account should review this article on basics for setting up and working with catalog/item data.
-The product feed you provide to your retail trading partners is meant to give them basic item data so they can export to their ecommerce, PIM or other back-end system.
+Suppliers setting up their account should review the basics for setting up and working with catalog/item data.
+The product feed you provide to your retail trading partners is meant to give them basic item data so they can export to their ecommerce, PIM, or other back-end system.

-Note: The Catalog/Inventory templates described below are different from the Advanced Catalog feature that's used to view your retail trading partner's catalog requirements.
-For more information about using the Advanced Catalog feature, see our support article: Advanced Catalog Feature for Suppliers.
+Note: The Catalog/Inventory templates described below are different from advanced catalog services which is used to view your retail trading partner's catalog requirements.
+For more information about using advanced catalog services, see Advanced Catalog Services for Suppliers.

-- Make sure you are clear on what data your retail trading partners need.
+- Make sure you understand the data your retail trading partners need.
 Do they need descriptions, UPC, or your category structure?
-Do they need images (if so provide high res images)?
+Do they need images (if so, provide high res images)?
 For more information on images, see Working with Product Images.

 - Once you upload catalog data into your account, it will become visible to your trading partners.
-If you have 1,000’s or 100’s of thousands skus, it is strongly recommended to pass through your category structure so retailers can sort through your items.
+If you have thousands or hundreds of thousands of skus, it is strongly recommended to pass through your category structure so retailers can sort through your items.

 Using Dsco Assortments to Share Data

-To assign a assortment to a retailer, select TRADING PARTNER and select the Settings icon for the retailer to which you want assign a assortment.
+To assign an assortment to a retailer, select Trading Partner and select the Settings icon for the retailer to which you want assign an assortment.
 At the bottom of the page, you can choose which assortment to assign to the retailer.